PandoraPFA/Documentation/README.md

 matching the PANDORA_LAR_CONTENT_VERSION below then add the directory path to the colon-separated list stored in the FW_SEARCH_PATH environment variable.

+3. c++17 is now the default option for most Pandora packages, and is mandatory for some.
-3. c++11 is now mandatory for Pandora packages.
-Using a version of ROOT built when demanding a more recent standard may force you to demand a newer standard when building PandoraMonitoring and LC/LArReco, despite the fact that these packages themselves only require c++11 support.
+In cases where it is not yet mandatory, using a version of e.g. ROOT built when demanding a more recent standard may still force you to demand that standard.
 This may then require specification of e.g. the CMake arguments -DCMAKE_CXX_FLAGS=-std=c++17 or similar.

 4. Using CMake, the user may find that the identified C and C++